Understanding Auto Transport Pricing: Factors That Affect Your Quote

 How to Get the Best Value

-- Book in Advance: Booking 2-3 weeks out gives us plenty of time to negotiate with drivers for the best rate.
-Same-day or next-day bookings almost always incur a "rush" premium.
+- Book in Advance: Booking 2–3 weeks out allows time to negotiate with drivers for the best rate.
+Same-day or next-day bookings almost always incur a rush premium.